CEI-lab/ECE3400-2017-teamAlpha/docs/lab4.md

 }
 ```

-Because the radio library implements Acks behind the scenes (this is handled by radio.write()), we do not need to manually acknowledge received packets.
+* By reading through the libraries, we found that the radio library implements Acknowledges (ACKs) already (this is handled by radio.write()), therefore we do not need to manually acknowledge received packets.

-A different approach to sending the data, say splitting it over multiple payloads, would require a state machine to resend un-Acked packets.
+* A different approach to sending the data, say splitting it over multiple payloads, would require a state machine to resend un-Acknowledged packets.

-### Software: Sending New Data
+### Sending New Data

-We want to send three pieces of information, the x-coordinate, the y-coordinate, and the state of the current position.
+* We want to send three pieces of information, the x-coordinate, the y-coordinate, and the state of the current position.
 Because our maze is 5 x 5, we need 3 bits for each coordinate.
 Only four values are possible for the state of the current position: unvisited, no wall, wall, and treasure.
 Hence we need 2 bits for the state.

-This gives us 8 bits of data, which can be packed into a single byte.
+* This gives us 5 bits of data, which can be packed into a single byte.
 (Note: the default payload size is 32 bytes, so to actually reduce the # of bytes sent by the radio requires changing this setting.)

-We pack our byte using a bit shifting scheme and send it in a single payload.
+* We pack our byte using a bit shifting scheme and send it in a single payload.
 It is unpacked on the receiver side using masking along with bit shifting.

-***Sender side:***
+* Sender side:
 ```C
 unsigned char new_data;
 // Pack the bits in this pattern